 The simplest consideration here is that you want plants whose sizes will work in synergy.
-For instance, you don’t want to grow a tall crop next to a much lower-lying one if both need full sun, as the taller will end up starving the smaller.
+For instance, you don’t want to grow a tall crop next to a much lower-lying one if both need full sun, as the taller one will end up starving the smaller one.
 What you could do, however, is use a tall crop like corn or sunflowers to provide shade for greens or herbs if your garden doesn’t have much shade to go around.

 You’ll also want to take water requirements into account.
 If you place two crops with too disparate needs together, you’ll either have to drown one or parch the other.
 Make an effort to research how much water each crop needs whenever starting a vegetable garden from scratch.
 You’ll learn more and more each season and refine your layout and future plans.